DRAGNLabs/Rocket-Launch/README.md

 The [train.py](./train.py) takes as an argument a path to a config yaml file.
 There is a slurm script, [run_train.sh](./slurm/run_train.sh) that calls this script.
 Edit the slurm script to use your config file, and training will begin when ran.

 ## Inference

+There are two scripts for inference: [generation.py](./src/generation.py), for generating text, and [inference.py](./src/inference.py), for running on a test set and computing metrics.